Level 3: Advanced Integration

 What is the difference between an Extramural and an Intramural?

 - Course number 1090, except for Extramural Research which is 2090

 - Any rotation done outside of the UVM LCOM system under the supervision of non-UVM LCOM faculty

-- Must be approved by the Medical Education Leadership Team (MELT) if it is not offered through VSLO or as an official elective at an LCME accredited medical school or ACGME accredited residency program.
+- May need to be approved by the Medical Education Leadership Team (MELT) if it is not offered through VSLO or as an official elective at an LCME accredited medical school or ACGME accredited residency program.
 Pre-approved non-traditional electives appear on the List of Approved Extramurals posted on the Preparing for Advanced Integration webpage.

 - Course number 1095